akshitha-allam/hello-world/README.md

 # hello-world
-my first test  project in github
+This is my first GitHub project.